luke-developer/collector_analysis/README.md

 a = Name that you want to give the table

 3.Run <b>get_file(a,b)</b> method.
-a = Name of the csv you want to process b = Number of top words to save
+a = Name of the csv you want to process, b = Number of top words to save

 4.Run <b>insert_into_db(a)</b> method.